atalayozyildirim/project-a/readme.md

 ## Overview

-This project is a microservices-based crm application that includes several services such as Notification,Expiration,Chart,Auth,Order,Invoice,Payment services.
+This project is a microservices-based application that includes several services such as Notification,Expiration,Chart,Auth,Order,Invoice,Payment services.
 These services interact with RabbitMQ,MongoDB, and Redis to provide a robust and scalable system.

 ## Services
 - Auth